howdyai/botkit/docs/index.md

 manner it needs to.

 When passed an array, the bot will look first for a matching pattern, and execute only the callback whose pattern is matched.
-This allows the bot to present multiple choice options, or to respond proceed only when a valid response has been received.
-It is recommended that at least one of the patterns in the array be marked as the default option, should no other option match.
+This allows the bot to present multiple choice options, or to proceed only when a valid response has been received.
+At least one of the patterns in the array must be marked as the default option, which will be called should no other option match.
+Botkit comes pre-built with several useful patterns which can be used with this function.
+See [included utterances]()

+Callback functions passed to `ask()` receive two parameters - the first is a standard message object containing the user's response to the question.
+The second is a reference to the conversation itself.

+Note that in order to continue the conversation, `convo.next()` must be called by the callback function.
+This function tells Botkit to continue processing the conversation.
+If it is not called, the conversation will hang and never complete causing memory leaks and instability of your bot application!

 The optional third parameter `capture_options` can be used to define different behaviors for collecting the user's response.
 This object can contain the following fields: